prasanthsasikumar/awake-template/content/posts/getting-started-with-awake.md

 # Local Development

 Since all content is store in the git repo with Netlify CMS, local development is a breeze.
 Simply install node, pull down the repo, install the dependencies with `npm install`, and run `npm run dev`.

-# Having Issues?

-If you're having any issues feel free to reach out to me on twitter [@danielkelly.io](https://twitter.com/danielkelly_io) or report an issue in [github repo](https://github.com/danielkellyio/awake-template).